extendlogics-code/shoe_ecommerce/docs/admin-dashboard.md

 - `localStorage` drives client-side guards and determines which controls render.
 - Every mutating request includes the `X-Admin-Role` header which the server validates before executing critical operations.
 - Viewer mode surfaces info alerts and disables destructive buttons to prevent accidental modifications.
+- Storefront parity: size and colour availability rendered on customer PDPs comes straight from the admin-managed arrays, so invalid combinations never appear to shoppers.

 Use this doc as a primer when onboarding new contributors or planning features around the admin workflows.